netscaler/netscaler-k8s-ingress-controller/docs/configure/ingress-classes.md

 **Note:** If both the annotation and `spec.ingressClassName` is defined, the annotation is matched before the `spec.ingressClassName`.
 If the annotation does not match, the matching operation for the `spec.ingressClassName` field is not performed.

-**Note:** When you are using Helm charts to install the Citrix ingress controller, if the `IngressClass` resource is supported and the Citrix ingress controller is deployed with the `--ingress-classes` argument, the `v1.IngressClass` resource is created by default.
+**Note:** When you are using Helm charts to install the Netscaler ingress controller, if the `IngressClass` resource is supported and the Netscaler ingress controller is deployed with the `--ingress-classes` argument, the `v1.IngressClass` resource is created by default.

 ## Updating the Ingress status for the Ingress resources with the specified IP address

-To update the `Status.LoadBalancer.Ingress` field of the Ingress resources managed by the Citrix ingress controller with the allocated IP addresses, specify the command line argument `--update-ingress-status yes` when you start the Citrix ingress controller.
-This feature is only supported for the Citrix ingress controller deployed as a stand-alone pod for managing Netscaler VPX or MPX.
+To update the `Status.LoadBalancer.Ingress` field of the Ingress resources managed by the Netscaler ingress controller with the allocated IP addresses, specify the command line argument `--update-ingress-status yes` when you start the Netscaler ingress controller.
+This feature is only supported for the Netscaler ingress controller deployed as a stand-alone pod for managing Netscaler VPX or MPX.
 For Netscaler CPXs deployed as sidecars, this feature is not supported.

 Following is an example YAML with the  `--update-ingress-status yes` command line argument enabled.